prabhatravib/hexa-v2/ENHANCED_MODE_README.md

     - Aspect count is validated (2-10 range) with fallback to default (7)
     - Aspect configurations are validated for sequential IDs and non-empty descriptions
   6. **Context Injection**: Automatic injection of aspect context into voice sessions when switching aspects
-  7. **Tooltip System**: CSS-based tooltips showing aspect descriptions on hover
+  7. **Tooltip System**: CSS-based tooltips showing aspect titles on hover

   ## Features